General Residence Hall Policies

 Residence hall living provides students the opportunity to further individual educational development through social interaction with fellow students.
 The college maintains its residence halls in the belief that the experience in group living and self‑discipline which they afford is wholesome, contributes to academic achievement, and helps materially in the development of a mature responsible person.
 Additionally, the college reserves the right to refuse, change, or cancel housing assignments in the interest of order, health, safety, or discipline.

 The welfare of all students living in the residence halls makes it necessary for each individual to observe those principles generally accepted as proper for group living.
-Questions concerning residence hall policy will be answered by the Dean of Student Services Big Spring and the Dean of Student Affairs SWCD each of whom is authorized to administer residence hall policies and procedures.
+Questions concerning residence hall policy will be answered by the Dean of Students Big Spring and the Dean of Student Affairs SWCD each of whom is authorized to administer residence hall policies and procedures.
 All residents are encouraged to bring suggestions to the attention of those in authority, whose desire is to create and maintain in the college residence facilities, the best possible conditions for the optimum development of individual personality with a minimum of artificial restriction on individual freedom.
 The Residence Hall Supplement to the Student Handbook outlines specific residence hall policies and procedures.

 Howard College recognizes the importance of providing reasonable accommodations in its housing policies and practices where necessary for individuals with disabilities to use and enjoy College housing.
 This Policy explains the specific requirements and guidelines which govern requests for reasonable accommodation in College housing.
 Howard College reserves the right to amend this policy at any time as circumstances require.